javac#programming-languagescovariancecontravariance

 }

-If our collection class List is mutable, then covariance makes no sense because we might assume that our routine could add some other fruit (which was not an apple) as above.
+If our collection class List is mutable, then covariance makes no sense because we might assume that our routine could add some other fruit (which was not an apple) as shown above.
 Hence we should only like immutable collection classes to be covariant!